International English Spelling

 The English language does not belong to the English any more.
 It is a global language.
 Its writing system, then, also belongs to the world, to be as useful as possible for global comunication.

+Without improvement, English spelling will continue to be a screening test that keeps out the poor and disadvantaged.
 Written Standard English currently unites the English-speaking world.
 Could it unite it more efficiently, and be more user-frendly than it now is?
 Our assumptions about it being impossible can be challenged, and turned upside down.
+It is widely believed that English spelling represents morfemes really well, and this would be lost if there was improvement.

 Actually present English spelling sometimes does and sometimes doesnt, for exampl -